-The Island of Spinalonga, or also officially known as Kalydon, is located on the gulf of Elounda, along the coast of the Spinalonga peninsula (also known locally as Big Spinalonga, Kalydon or Kolokitha).
-It’s in the regional unit of Lasithi, eastern Crete, very close to Agios Nikolaos, capital city of the region.
+The Island of Spinalonga, also officially known as Kalydon, is located on the Gulf of Elounda, along the coast of the Spinalonga peninsula (also known locally as Big Spinalonga, Kalydon, or Kolokitha).
+It’s in the regional unit of Lasithi, eastern Crete, very close to Agios Nikolaos, the capital city of the region.

 – 67 km from Heraklion.